glennmusa/explore-wasm/src/dotnet/README.md

 Huh.
 Why is it ~9MB?

 WebAssembly loads and executes just a single binary.
+Your host doesn't care nor needs to know what your application's dependencies are.

 The `dotnet build` command built a `.wasm` that contains not just our dependencies, but the .NET runtime (like a [standalone dotnet application](https://learn.microsoft.com/en-us/dotnet/core/deploying/single-file/overview?tabs=cli)) and all the infrastructure needed to call and execute our dependencies in WebAssembly.